|

 Nikolaos Stamatiou primary school, opened 1903.

-The municipal bakery (demotikos fournos), source of the island's freshly baked bread, pastries, sweets and cakes.
+The municipal bakery (Demotikos Fournos), source of the island's freshly baked bread, pastries, sweets and cakes.
 Get there early, and take away a tasty tyropita (cheese pie) or spanakopita (spinach pie) as a snack on your wanderings.

 Agios Merkourios (Saint Mercourios), a late 18th century church at the southwest of the town, restored in 2008.

-Nea Agora (New Market), colonial style Mercato, market hall, built by the Italians in 1934.
-Behind it is a cool, shaded courtyard with a taverna, a grocery store and a gift shop. |
+The Nea Agora (New Market; Italian, il Nuovo Mercato coperto, the New Covered Market), the Italian Colonial style market hall on the southeast corner of the main harbour, was built by the Italians in 1934 for the sale of fish, meat, fruit and vegetables.
+Behind it is a cool, shaded courtyard with a taverna, a general store and a gift shop. |

 |

-photos 83 - 141 |
+gallery pages 83 - 141 |

 |